dengchunyu/TIP/README.md

 Contains five core source code files and two signature matrix files used for the calculation of immune infiltration.

 **[Test]**
-R scripts for quick run of total process.
+R scripts for quick run of total process, if you want to test the source code of TIP, run it first.

 **[example_data]**
 contains expression data from RNA-seq TPM for example.

 **[example_data_result]**
 The running results for example data: RNA-seq_tpm_example_5.txt.

+**[CIBERSORT_license.md]**
+Because we will utilize the source code of CIBERSORT to caculate immune cell infiltration proportion.
+We obtained the license from https://cibersort.stanford.edu/